claytoncb/RobotGame/README.md

 To play RobotGame, please follow these steps:

-1. Clone the repository to your local machine:
+# Clone the repository to your local machine
 git clone https://github.com/yourusername/RobotGame.git

-2. Navigate to the `src` directory:
+# Navigate to the `src` directory:
 cd RobotGame/src

-3. Run the game using Python:
+# Run the game using Python:
 python Game.py

-4. Enjoy the game and save humanity!
+# Enjoy the game and save humanity!

 ## Controls